rustwasm/book/src/wasm-pack/initialize.md

 # Project Initialization

 Now that we've installed all of our tools and setup our npm account we can actually start coding!
-We'll be writing up a small crate that adds two numbers and outputs the numbers.
+We'll be writing up a small crate that adds two numbers and outputs the result.
 While this will be a simple example, we're really trying to focus on how to use wasm-pack.
 You'll be provided links to other resources so you can make more complicated code to package and ship them to npm!